Azure/azure-powershell/src/CosmosDB/CosmosDB/help/Az.CosmosDB.md

 Gets the throughput of a CosmosDB Gremlin Graph.

 ### [Get-AzCosmosDBLocation](Get-AzCosmosDBLocation.md)
-List Azure CosmosDB locations and their properties.
-Get Azure CosmosDB location properties for a specific location.
+List Azure Cosmos DB locations and their properties.
+Get Azure Cosmos DB location properties for a specific location.

 ### [Get-AzCosmosDBMongoDBCollection](Get-AzCosmosDBMongoDBCollection.md)
 Gets the CosmosDB MongoDB Collection.